The Trews to Match Non-Perishable Food Donations Brought to Toronto Show

 According to its web site, Daily Bread Food Bank was founded in 1983 in an effort to assist those affected by the rising poverty and hunger problems in Toronto by creating a centralized distribution organization in the city.
 The registered charity acts as a distribution hub for food to both food banks (where clients receive a two to three day supply of non-perishable food, often supplemented with staples like bread, milk and vegetables) and to meal programs (where clients are usually marginally housed and receive daily prepared mails).
 Daily Bread provides food and support to almost 200 food programs across Toronto.
 They also strive to help create long-term solutions to hunger and run innovative programs to support people on low incomes.

 If you’re going to catch The Trews in Toronto, suggested non-perishable items include canned vegetables, pasta/pasta sauce, canned fruit, 100% fruit juice, rice, high fibre/low sugar cereal, oatmeal, flour, granola bars, canned meat in water, canned fish (tuna in water), dried/canned beans, peanut butter, baby food (vegetables and fruit), baby cereal and baby formula.
-When you arrive at the venue entrance, you will be directed to the food drop area.Nike
+When you arrive at the venue entrance, you will be directed to the food drop area.AIR MAX PLUS

 * Samaritanmag.com is an online magazine covering the good deeds of individuals, charities and businesses.